 Available to all persons in need.
-Open Thursdays 11:00 am – 12:00 pm.
 Receive bags of groceries and a prayer by our caring volunteers.
+Open every Thursday morning from 11:00 am to Noon.

 Available to all persons high-school aged and beyond.
 Rehearsals Thursday evenings, 7:00 pm.
 Come join us for an inspiring and uplifting evening!
 The choir typically sings at the 11:00 am Service, two Sundays per month.